MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/observability.md

 ---
 title: Cloud monitoring observability
-description: Gain an understanding of how to define an effective cloud monitoring strategy.
+description: Gain an understanding of how observability helps drive maturity in monitoring and help you understand the behavior of your services running in the cloud.
 author: mgoedtel
 ms.author: magoedte
 ms.date: 03/19/2021